Jurassic Coaster: Split-up of the X53 and rebranding by First Wessex

 In 2016, the X53 was split into multiple routes, with the X53 itself being shortened to only run between Axminster and Weymouth.
-Two new service were introduced numbered X52 and X54.
+Two new services were introduced numbered X52 and X54.
 The X52 ran between Exeter and Lyme Regis, avoiding Axminster, while the X54 ran between Weymouth and Poole.
 The X52 service was reduced in frequency, and withdrawn in 2018, marking the end of First bus services in Exeter.

 During the COVID-19 pandemic

 Sunday services were cancelled during the COVID-19 pandemic, but were reinstated in July 2020.
 The Sunday service continued to run during the winter, unlike in previous years.

 In 2021, the logo and livery for the routes was updated.
 Route 501 was brought into the network with "Portland Coaster" branded open top buses and the X52 number was relaunched and reworked for a new route running between Bridport and Monkey World.